-The most common way to fix minor problems with individual teeth (i.e. fixing cavities or chipped teeth) is by applying fillings to the damaged tooth.
+The most common way to fix minor problems with individual teeth (e.g. fixing cavities or chipped teeth) is by applying fillings to the damaged tooth.
 Larger defects like cracked teeth or severely broken down teeth are fixed by crowns.
 Both of these dental restorations protect the teeth while restoring their function.
-Dr. Zadeh, Beverly Hills Dentist, is skilled with the application of both fillings and crowns.
+Dr. Parsa T. Zadeh is skilled with the application of both fillings and crowns.
 He will evaluate your dental problem and recommend the treatment that is most appropriate for your condition.
-However, if you have a large cavity or a tooth that is badly damaged, but does not warrant a crown, you may be given onlays or inlays, depending on the size of your problem.
+However, if you have a large cavity or a tooth that is badly damaged but does not warrant a crown, you may be given onlays or inlays, depending on the size of your problem.

 The greatest advantage of inlays over fillings is their longevity.
-While filling materials can deteriorate and breakdown over the years, inlay materials like solid gold or pressed porcelain can survive a lifetime without breaking down.
-The greatest disadvantage of dental inlays over fillings is the fact that they are made in the lab, which means they take longer to manufacture and a bit more cost more.
-Overall, inlays are a superior way of restoring your tooth.
+While filling materials can deteriorate and break down over the years, inlay materials like solid gold or pressed porcelain can survive a lifetime without breaking down.
+The greatest disadvantage of dental inlays over fillings is the fact that they are made in the lab, which means they take longer to manufacture and cost a bit more.
+Overall, inlays are a superior way of restoring your teeth.
 Their durability and longevity give them significant advantages over dental fillings.

 A dental onlay has the same purpose as a dental inlay: to cover a damaged area of a tooth.
 However, an onlay covers a larger area of the tooth than an inlay.
 Onlays are used when the tooth defect is larger than can be fixed by inlays or fillings.